muses-code-js/express-workshop-2/_steps/step03.md

     });
     ```

+    Currently, your server is doing nothing but printing the message `Server has started listening on port 8080.` using the console.log() function.
+    console.log() is a modern way of debugging (inspecting what your application does) JavaScript code for both client and server side.
+    Client side logs appear on browsers, while server side logs show up on the terminal.
+As we created a server, we expect to see this log on the terminal.

 ## Start it up

 You've built your server, but it isn't running yet.

 To run a Node.js program we use the `node` program.

-Type the following command in the Cloud9 terminal in the same directory as `server.js` and press ENTER:
+Type the following command in the Cloud9 terminal or your local terminal in the same directory as `server.js` and press ENTER:

 ```
 node server.js